...

 Acute inflammation is one thing, but chronic inflammation is different.
 Acute inflammation typically persists for a few days, whereas chronic inflammation can run from several months to years, depending on the body’s ability to respond to harmful pathogens.
 However, there are ways to deal with painful inflammation while giving the body time to heal.

-Our diet and lifestyle play a crucial part in our health, including how it helps to treat chronic inflammation.
+Our diet and lifestyle are crucial to our health, including how they help treat chronic inflammation.
 The food we eat contains certain minerals that can help fight inflammation.
-Therefore, we can boost our diet by eating the right ‘anti-inflammatory’ foods and taking supplements that specifically treat the problem as an added boost.
+Therefore, we can boost our diet by eating the right ‘anti-inflammatory’ foods and taking supplements that specifically treat the problem.

 Turmeric